ivanbanov/hellofresh-project/README.md

 - **Scripts:** Parse all ES6, import of image files and use `./src` as path for global modules import

 ## Tests
-All the tests are available in the `__tests__` around the project.
+All the tests are available in the `__tests__` folders around the project.
 There is unit tests for the validators and snapshot tests for the components.

 To run the tests use:
 ```